This is where frequently asked questions (FAQs) not

 A. Both simultaneously.
 The sensor in the camera acquires a vast amount of information for each shot.
 I can render any image in color or b&w.
 You don't have to decide in advance or during the shoot.
 That's a post-session decision.
 I love color, do a lot of it, but I love b&w too.

 Q. Your website didn't answer a couple of my questions.

 A. I'm sure I've forgotten something.
 Please call me to get any questions answered.
-Call 301.455.5344, or send me an email to BillVisual@gmail.com.
+Call 301.455.5344 or send an email to BillVisual@gmail.com.

 Q. I love your website and all of your photographs I've seen, but I don't live close to D.C.
-Besides Manhattan and the northeast section of the country, will you go anyplace else?
+Will you travel for a photo shoot?

 A. I love to travel.
 My vision for the future is more travel.
 I especially love it if you live at the beach!
 Let me know of your interest.
 My preference on out-of-town sessions is to sign up six dog owners in your town or city who want a session (six owners, including you) in the town/city where you live.
 We pick a weekend that works for everyone and I come see you!
+Three sessions on Saturday, three sessions on Sunday.
 There's no travel surcharge for one of those.
-If instead of six dog owners, you are my only client for that particular out of town photo session, and you live more than 60 miles from my zip code, 20895, then there's a travel charge.
-Ask.
+If instead of six dog owners, you are my only client for that particular out of town photo session weekend, let's talk.

 Q. How can I have my dog photographed if he won't sit still?